ibm-cloud-docs/speech-to-text/acoustic-models.md

 ## Resetting a custom acoustic model
 {: #resetModel}

 Use the `POST /v1/acoustic_customizations/{customization_id}/reset` method to reset a custom acoustic model.
 Resetting a custom model removes all of the audio resources from the model, initializing the model to its state at creation.
 The method does not delete the model itself or metadata such as its name and language.
-However, once you reset a model, its audio resources are removed and must be re-created.
+However, when you reset a model, its audio resources are removed and must be re-created.

 ### Example request
 {: #resetExample}